hughesd22/the-odin-project-notes/README.md

 #### Interpolation

-Allows you to evaluate placeholder variables within a string.
+Allows you to evaluate expressions within a string.

 *Note*: Only works with double ( " ) quotation marks.